Ahruf: Comparison to Qira'at

 A Qirâ'ât is for the most part a method of pronunciation used in the recitations of the Qur'an.
 These methods are different from the seven forms or modes (ahruf) in which the Qur'an was revealed.
 The seven modes were reduced to one, that of the Quraysh, during the era of Caliph 'Uthman, and all of the methods of recitation are based on this mode.
 The various methods have all been traced back to the Prophet through a number of Sahaabah [Companions of the Prophet] who were most noted for their Qur'anic recitations.
 That is, these Sahaabah recited the Qur'an to the Prophet or in his presence and received his approval.
 Among them were the following: Ubayy Ibn K'ab, 'Alee Ibn Abi Taalib, Zayd Ibn Thaabit, 'Abdullah Ibn Mas'ud, Abu ad-Dardaa and Abu Musaa al-Ash'aree.
 Many of the other Sahaabah learned from these masters.

-So the Qirâ'ât "methods of recitation", are based on just one harf "mode in which the Quran was revealed", and while Philips does not state the Qirâ'ât were revealed by Gabriel, he does say they were approved by Muhammad.
-(Philips does not explain who then used the other ahruf or if they each had their own set of Qirâ'ât.)
+Thus the Qirâ'ât (methods of pronunciation) are based on the single harf (mode of revelation) that was selected during the era of Caliph Uthman, and these Qirā’āt were approved by Muhammad.

 On transmission of Quran, Philips writes that among the next generation of Muslims (the Tabi'in), there arose many scholars who learned the various methods of recitation from the Sahaabah and taught them to others.
 Centres of Quranic recitation developed in Medina, Mecca, Kufa, Basra and Syria, leading to the evolution of Quranic recitation into an independent science.
 By the mid-eighth century CE, there existed many outstanding scholars considered specialists in the field of recitation.
 Most of their methods of recitations were authenticated by chains of reliable narrators ending with the Prophet.